 Download FREE list of public and original Ivies with

 Moll had selected eight specific public institutions to compare with the eight Ivy League institutions in an attempt to capture the fact that “prestige in higher education is an odd combination of tradition and folklore.”
 The original eight Public Ivies were:

 - University of Michigan

 - University of North Carolina at Chapel Hill

 - University of Vermont

 - University of Virginia

-According to the Los Angeles Times, Moll determine the criteria for a distinctive college to be “selective admissions, a quality education program focused on the liberal arts and enough money to buy a superb faculty and build an attractive campus.”
+According to the Los Angeles Times, Moll determined the criteria for a distinctive college to be “selective admissions, a quality education program focused on the liberal arts and enough money to buy a superb faculty and build an attractive campus.”
 Moll created his list based on these criteria and then consulting with others and visiting campuses.